open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 }
 ```

-Next, add a basic file named “effective.yaml” configuration file.
+Next, add a basic configuration file named `effective.yaml`.
 Place it in
 the same folder as our main.go file with this configuration:

 ```yaml